dedaluz/jamiecurle/jamiecurle/content/blog/draft-flask-on-webfaction-with-uwsgi-and-supervisord.md

 ---

 If you're looking at all of this and thinking <q>Er, this all looks a little bit complicated</q> don't worry.
-It's quite straight forward and in practice we're only doing a few things
+It's quite straight forward and in practice we're only doing a few things.
+There could be a much easier way to do this if you weren't going to be hosting anything else on your webfaction account, however I am and this is how I do it :)

 1. Setting up the environment and installing some stuff.
 2. Getting the flask app up and running with supervisor